 Missed collection procedures

-A missed collection is as a household’s black wheelie bin, green wheelie bin, food waste caddy or recycling box/bag(s) having been placed on the pavement or collection point by the householder no later than 7am on the day of collection, yet notified to us by the householder as not collected the end of the day or when crews have reported a that they have completed their collections on the street via the in-cab system.
+A missed collection is as a household’s or business's black wheelie bin, green wheelie bin, trade waste bin, food waste caddy or recycling box/bag(s) having been placed on the pavement or collection point by the householder or business no later than 6am on the day of collection, yet notified to us by the householder or business as not collected the end of the day or when crews have reported a that they have completed their collections on the street via the in-cab system.

-The householder must report a ‘missed’ bin to us within 48 hours of the missed collection if they want a collection prior to their next scheduled collection.
-No missed collections will be logged after 48 hours.
+The householder or business must report a missed collection to us within two working days of the missed collection if they want a collection prior to their next scheduled collection.
+No missed collections will be logged after two working days.

-If a householder fails to make the bin available by 7am on the scheduled day of collection, we will not return to collect it, as we do not consider it as a missed collection.
+If a householder or business fails to make the bin available by 6am on the scheduled day of collection, we will not return to collect it, as we do not consider it as a missed collection.
 The collection will have to wait until the next scheduled collection.
-The householder can make arrangements at the Devon County Council civic amenity site at Seven Brethren, Barnstaple, which allows up to eight bags of domestic waste per year subject to their approval.
+A householder can make arrangements at the Devon County Council civic amenity site at Seven Brethren, Barnstaple, which allows up to eight bags of domestic waste per year subject to their approval.

-If we miss a collection as a result of an error by our collection crews, or for any other exceptional circumstance, like a vehicle breakdown, we will make a return trip to empty the bin as soon as possible, ideally within 5 days.
+If we miss a collection as a result of an error by our collection crews, or for any other exceptional circumstance, like a vehicle breakdown, we will make a return trip to empty the bin as soon as possible, ideally within five working days.

 Where our collection vehicle is unable to gain access to a road, for example, due to parked vehicles, we will make up to two attempts to collect on that day.
 If access is still not possible, we will be unable to return until the next collection.
 We will give priority where we have missed an entire street.